On Graphs and Codes Preserved by Edge Local Complementation: Preliminaries

 \begin{defn}[ \cite{curtis,rijmen}] Let $\mathcal{C}$ be a binary linear $[n,k]$ code with generator matrix $C = (I \mid P)$.
 Then the code $\mathcal{C}$ corresponds to the $(k,n-k)$-bipartite graph on $n$ vertices with adjacency matrix

 where $\boldsymbol{0}$ denotes all-zero matrices of the specified dimensions. \end{defn}

-\begin{thm}[ \cite{classelc}] Applying any sequence of ELC operations to a graph corresponding to a code $\mathcal{C}$ will produce a graph corresponding to a code equivalent to $\mathcal{C}$.
-Moreover, graphs corresponding to equivalent codes will always belong to the same ELC orbit. \end{thm}
+\begin{thm}[ \cite{classelc}] Applying any sequence of ELC operations to a graph corresponding to a code $\mathcal{C}$ will produce another graph corresponding to the code $\mathcal{C}$.
+Moreover, graphs corresponding to equivalent codes will always belong to the same ELC orbit (up to isomorphism). \end{thm}

 Note that, up to isomorphism, one bipartite graph corresponds to both the code $\mathcal{C}$ generated by $(I \mid P)$, and the code $\mathcal{C}^\perp$ generated by $(P^\text{T} \mid I)$.
-When $\mathcal{C}$ is isodual, the ELC-orbit of the associated graph correspond to a single equivalence class of codes.
-Otherwise, the ELC-orbit correspond to two equivalence classes, that of $\mathcal{C}$ and that of $\mathcal{C}^\perp$~\cite{classelc}.
+When $\mathcal{C}$ is isodual, the ELC-orbit of the associated graph corresponds to a single equivalence class of codes.
+Otherwise, the ELC-orbit corresponds to two equivalence classes, that of $\mathcal{C}$ and that of $\mathcal{C}^\perp$~\cite{classelc}.

 \begin{defn} An \emph{ELC-preserved code} is a binary linear code corresponding to an ELC-preserved bipartite graph. \end{defn}

 It follows from Theorem~\ref{thm:elccode} that ELC allows us to jump between all standard form generator matrices of a code.
 Hence an ELC-preserved code is a code that has only one standard form generator matrix, up to column permutations.